 Department of Modern Languages & Comparative Literature

-The Department of Modern Languages & Comparative Literature (MLCL) conducts research and teaching in Arabic, Chinese, German, Hebrew, Hindi-Urdu, Japanese, Korean, Persian, Russian, Turkish, and in Comparative Literature.
-Majors combine their coursework with Study Abroad and international internships, and acquire insight into other cultures and into dimensions of literature that cut across national boundaries.
+The Department of Modern Languages & Comparative Literature (MLCL) offers courses in Comparative Literature and in Arabic, Chinese, German, Hebrew, Hindi-Urdu, Japanese, Korean, Persian (Farsi), Russian, and Turkish languages and literatures.
+Majors combine their coursework with Study Abroad, international internships, and programs in the Frederick S. Pardee School of Global Studies, as they acquire insight into other cultures and into dimensions of literature that cut across national boundaries.
 The BA prepares students to enter an increasingly global workplace permeated by cultural and linguistic diversity.

 Foreign Language Specialty Residences